Security and Audit

 [settings]audit.max_size_mb = 50audit.max_age_days = 7Architecture

-Section titled “Architecture”runtime/integrity.d -- HMAC-SHA256, KDF, ratchet, key file I/O ^protocol/paths.d -- auditLogPath(), auditKeyPath() ^backend/audit.d -- auditInit, auditRotate, report buildingplugins/audit/main.d -- AuditPlugin (HookDispatch), event logging ^backend/daemon/builtins.d -- 'audit' and 'role' command routingBoundary with Session Logs
+Section titled “Architecture”runtime/integrity.d -- HMAC-SHA256, KDF, ratchet, key file I/O ^protocol/paths.d -- auditLogPath(), auditKeyPath() ^backend/audit.d -- auditInit, auditRotate, report buildingplugins/audit/main.d -- AuditPlugin (HookDispatch), event logging ^backend/daemon/builtins.d -- 'audit' and 'profile' command routingBoundary with Session Logs

 Section titled “Boundary with Session Logs”| Audit Log | Session Logs | |